Robotechnic/math-interpreter/README.md

-# math-interpreter
+# Math-interpreter
-A little math interpreter in python to graph functions and equations
+A little math interpreter in python to graph functions and equations.

+## How to use